al1brn/geonodes/README.md

 ## Naming Conventions

-### Node and Socket names
+### Node names

-Naming conventions are such that the method or property names can be easily deduced from the name of the node.
+Naming conventions are such that method names can be easily deduced from the node name.

 1. Method names are built from the name of the node using the _snake_case_ convention:
   - _Set Material_ : **set_material**
   - _Store Named Attribute_ : **store_named_attribute**
 2. When the node creates a new instance of the socket, it is implemeted as a constructor **class method** using _CamelCase_ convention:
   - _Cube_ : constructor class method **Cube** of **Mesh**
   - _Combine XYZ_ : constructor class method **Combine** of **Vector**
   - _Bézier Segment_ : constructor class method **BezierSegment** of **Curve**
 3. The name of the socket data type is omitted when redundant:
   - _Curve to Mesh_ : **Curve.to_mesh** method
   - _Mesh to Points_ : **Mesh.to_points** method